-This is an updated version of an article that previously appeared on Ethan Hein’s blog.
+This is an updated version of an article that appears on Ethan Hein’s blog.

 We think of descending melodies and chord progressions as being sad.
 But arguably the happiest song of all time also has a descending progression: “I Want You Back” by the Jackson 5.